The Great Gatsby | 1974

 During the industrial boom of the late 19th and early 20 Centuries, Newport became the summer social capital of east coast USA, and the new multimillionaires dotted its coastline with a string of mansions, coyly described as cottages.

 The huge mansion, where Jay Gatsby (Robert Redford) hosts his extravagant, jazz-age parties, is in Newport itself.
 It’s Rosecliff, 548 Bellevue Avenue, an imitation of the Petit Trianon at Versailles, built in 1909 by the Oelrich family (or by their builders, I presume).

-Rosecliff also appears in Steven Spielberg’s Amistad and in the 1978 Harold Robbins motor industry saga The Betsy.
+Rosecliff also appears in Steven Spielberg’s Amistad, in 2008 rom-com 27 Dresses, and in the 1978 Harold Robbins motor industry saga The Betsy.
 Its interior featured as the ‘Swiss chateau’ gatecrashed by Arnold Schwarzenegger at the opening of True Lies.